 DETERMINANT INDICATOR SCORE COMMENTS Information and Skills 7.
 Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
 [YES = 1; NO = 0] 1 Yes, all persons are assigned roles and responsibilities for disaster/emergency management.
-8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 Yes, some teachers had received training including two CERT trained teachers.
-There is also a training program in the EMP to cover teachers, staff and students.
-9. Are there regular drills with staff, parents and students?[YES = 1; NO = 0] 1 Yes, the school frequently runs drills independently, with agencies and the district disaster committee.
-10. Is the school able to manage an event independently if help is not immediately available?E.g. fire extinguishers, first aid kits, triage?[YES = 1; NO = 0] 1 Yes, physical plant is in generally good condition.
-Teachers and staff are trained in first aid and the school is equipped with first aid kits and fire extinguishers.
-There are areas for improvement related to disability access and servicing of fire extinguishers.
+8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 Yes, teachers had received training.
+9. Are there regular drills with staff, parents and students?
+[YES = 1; NO = 0] 1 Yes, the school conducts simulation exercises with teachers, staff and students.
+10. Is the school able to manage an event independently if help is not immediately available?E.g. fire extinguishers, first aid kits, triage?[YES = 1; NO = 0] 1 Yes, there are no concerns about the structural integrity of the building and the school is equipped with trained staff and materials.
 Infrastructure and Technology 11.
 Does the school have reserve water storage with adequate supply for at least 3 days?
-[YES = 1; NO = 0] 1 Yes, the school stores over 3,000 gallons of water.
-12. Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 0 No, there are no initiatives underway or planned.
-13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 Yes, rainwater is currently harvested.
+[YES = 1; NO = 0] 1 Yes, the school has sufficient storage.
+12. Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
+[YES = 1; NO = 0] 0 No, there are no initiatives underway or planned.
+13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 0 No, rainwater is not currently harvested.
 14. Does the school employ energy conservation/efficiency mechanisms?
-[YES = 1; NO = 0] 0 No, mechanisms employed.
+[YES = 1; NO = 0] 0 No, there are no mechanisms in place.

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR PIERRE CHARLES SECONDARY SCHOOL (2019)
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR COLIHAUT PRIMARY SCHOOL (2019)

-DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 15.
+DETERMINANT INDICATOR SCORE COMMENTS 15.
 Is there back up electrical power?
-[YES = 1; NO = 0] 1 Yes, the school has a generator.
-16. Does the school employ other green practices?
+[YES = 1; NO = 0] 0 This is an area for improvement as there is no back up electrical power.
+Infrastructure and Technology 16.
+Does the school employ other green practices?
 E.g. recycling, greenhouse/garden, green policy etc?
-[YES = 1; NO = 0] 1 Yes, the school has a garden, participates in the 1 million tree planting exercise by having a nursery, recycles, composts, has banned Styrofoam and has climate change awareness workshops with students. ana reemiotogy 17.
-Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Yes.
+[YES = 1; NO = 0] 1 4-H club did some planting work, but work is restricted as yard is heavily exposed.
+A written proposal was sent to the ministry of agriculture to raise 10 beds and are waiting on a response.
+17. Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Yes.
 There is no immediate concern about the structural integrity of the building.
 18. Have school buildings/plant been repaired or retrofitted to the building code?
-[YES = 1; NO = 0] 1 Yes, the school has undergone minor repairs.
-Additional repairs and retrofit are recommended in Costed Action Plan (Section 8).
+[YES = 1; NO = 0] 1 Yes, the school has recently been renovated.
+Repairs and retrofit are recommended in Costed Action Plan (Section 8).
 ARE THERE ANY EXISTIN G BARRIER S TO ADAPTATION?
-19. Physical or ecological limits?
-E.g. landscape/physical location limits range of adaptation options to priority hazards?
-[YES = 1; NO = 0] 1 No, the location of the school does not compromise the degree of adaptation possible.
+19. Physical or ecological limits?E.g. landscape/physical location limits range of adaptation options to priority hazards?[YES = 1; NO = 0] 0 Yes, the coastal location and elevation limit the available adaptation options.
 Natural / Ecological / Climate 20.
 Is climate change likely to exacerbate any of the current hazards?
 [YES = 1; NO = 0] 0 Based on climate projections, the current hazards are projected to be exacerbated.
 21. Is the rate of climate change likely to outpace adaptation efforts?
 [YES = 1; NO = 0] 0 Dominica has been cited as one of six Caribbean countries listed in the world's top-40 climate "hot spots".
 The impacts of certain hazards are already being experienced islandwide.

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR PIERRE CHARLES SECONDARY SCHOOL (2019)
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR COLIHAUT PRIMARY SCHOOL (2019)